EvgeniyMukhamedjanov/liquid-ajax-cart/docs/index.md

 ### Create a section for AJAX cart
 {:.mt-0}

-* Create a new Shopify section
+Feel free to use any Liquid tags, objects and filters.

-* Add the [`data-ajax-cart-section`](reference/data-ajax-cart-section) attribute to a root HTML container — Liquid Ajax Cart reloads sections with this attribute every time when a cart gets updated.
+Add the [`data-ajax-cart-section`](reference/data-ajax-cart-section) attribute to a root HTML container — Liquid Ajax Cart reloads sections with this attribute every time when a cart gets updated.

-* If you have a scrollable area within the section, add the [`data-ajax-cart-section-scroll`](reference/data-ajax-cart-section-scroll) attribute to the area — Liquid Ajax Cart keeps the scroll position unchanged while updating sections' HTML.
+If you have a scrollable area within the section, add the [`data-ajax-cart-section-scroll`](reference/data-ajax-cart-section-scroll) attribute to the area — Liquid Ajax Cart keeps the scroll position unchanged while updating sections' HTML.

-* Add Controls attributes:

-  * [`data-ajax-cart-quantity-button`](reference/data-ajax-cart-quantity-button) — for "plus", "minus" and "remove" buttons;
+Add [`data-ajax-cart-quantity-button`](reference/data-ajax-cart-quantity-button) attribute to "plus", "minus" and "remove" buttons.
-  * [`data-ajax-cart-quantity-input`](reference/data-ajax-cart-quantity-input) — for quantity text input field.

 </div>
 <div class="{{ right_column_classes }}" markdown="1">